doctrine/doctrine-website-sphinx/site/2015/11/03/doctrine-mongodb-odm-release-1-0-3.rst

 suggest additional features or, better yet, help in with development, please get in touch.
-Currently, we are looking forward to implementing `hydrated aggregation results <https://github.com/doctrine/mongodb-odm/pull/1263>`__, support for MongoDB 3.2's
+Currently, we are looking forward to implementing `hydrated aggregation results <https://github.com/doctrine/mongodb-odm/pull/1263>`__, support especially now that MongoDB announced
 `$lookup operator <https://www.mongodb.com/blog/post/revisiting-usdlookup>`__,
-and
+available for everybody in 3.2 and
 `custom collection classes <https://github.com/doctrine/mongodb-odm/pull/1219>`__ for ``EmbedMany`` and ``ReferenceMany`` associations.